machingclee/machingclee.github.io/static/media/014-mobileapp.e9302921.md

 <a href="/assets/img/2024-05-04-21-03-30.png">![](/assets/img/2024-05-04-21-03-30.png)</a>

+What we have solved:

 - We need to run `npx tsc` to build a `/dist` folder with target in `CommonJS`, for which the error complains about.

-- Existing solutions that aim at solving this problem have skipped this step for unknown reason.
+- Existing solutions that aim at solving iOS17 SDK problem have skipped the step of building `CommonJS` entrypoint for unknown reason.

+###### Lessons

 In this lesson my problem can be solved timely because

-- We have someone who has the native knowledge to ***change the native code***.
+- We have someone who has the native knowledge to ***change the native code***, this will be the field of knowledge to which I have to enrich.

-- We have had experience managing our own npm package.
+- We can manage our own npm package, solid knowledge in `npm` ecosystem is essential.